ducroq/evml-evd3/README.md

 5. [templates](https://gitlab.com/jeroen_veen/evml-evd3/-/tree/main/templates)

-## Assessment (Voltijd)
+## Assessment
 During the course you will work on 2 mini projects.
 Furthermore, there will be theory quizzes.
 You will receive two grades, which are composed as:

 1. Machine learning project report (80%) and quizzes (20%)
 2. Deep learning project report (80%) and quizzes (20%)

-## Assessment (Deeltijd)
-During the course you will work on a single mini project.
-Furthermore, there will be theory quizzes.
-Your grade will be composed as:

-Machine learning project report (80%) and quizzes (20%)
+Parttime students (Deeltijd) will only work on the ML mini project, and their grade will accordingly be composed as: Machine learning project report (80%) and quizzes (20%)

 ### Mini projects